 - PFRS 10, Consolidated Financial Statements, will become effective for annual periods beginning on or after January 1, 2013.
 PFRS 10 replaces the portion of PAS 27, Consolidated and Separate Financial Statements that addresses the accounting for consolidated financial statements.
 It also includes the issues raised in SIC-12, Consolidation - Special Purpose Entities.
 PFRS 10 establishes a single control model that applies to all entities including special purpose entities.
 PFRS 10 defines control as when an investor is exposed, or has rights to variable returns from its involvement with the investee and has the ability to affect those returns through its power.
 A reassessment of control was performed by the Group on all its subsidiaries in accordance with the provisions of PFRS 10.
-Following the reassessment, the Group determined that it has no subsidiaries where the Group has lost its control or new control was gained over previously accounted associates - PFRS 9, Financial Instruments: Classification and Measurement, will become effective for annual periods beginning on or after January 1, 2015.
-PFRS 9 reflects the first phase of the work on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
-In subsequent phases, hedge accounting and impairment of financial assets will be addressed.
-The completion of this project is expected on the first half of 2012.
-The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on classification and measurements of financial liabilities.
-The Group will quantify the effect in conjunction with the other phases, when issued, to present a comprehensive picture. - PFRS 11, Joint Arrangements, will become effective for annual periods beginning on or after January 1, 2013.
+Following the reassessment, the Group determined that it has no subsidiaries where the Group has lost its control or new control was gained over previously accounted associates as of June 30, 2013. - PFRS 11, Joint Arrangements, will become effective for annual periods beginning on or after January 1, 2013.
 PFRS 11 replaces PAS 31, Interests in Joint Ventures and SIC-13, Jointly-controlled Entities - Non-monetary Contributions by Venturers.
 PFRS 11 describes the accounting for a joint arrangement which is defined as a contractual arrangement over which two or more parties have joint control.
 The standard requires a joint arrangement to be classified as either a joint operation or a joint venture, based on the contractual rights and obligations of that joint arrangement.
 The standard removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
 Instead, JCEs that meet the definition of a joint venture must be accounted for using the equity method.
-The Group is currently assessing the impact of this standard on its financial position and performance.
+The adoption of the standard did not affect the disclosures, financial position and performance of the Company.